liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/03-resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

-In this case, the class belongs to Java's `rt.jar` but the package isn't specified in the OSGi Framework's boot delegation list. `rt.jar`'s `java.*` packages are its only ones available on the classpath automatically; its other packages must be specified in the boot delegation list to get on the classpath.
+In this case, the class belongs to Java's `rt.jar` but the package isn't specified in the OSGi Framework's boot delegation list. `rt.jar`'s `java.*` packages are the only ones available on the classpath automatically; other packages must be specified in the boot delegation list to get on the classpath.

 Here's how to add packages to the boot delegation list: